Architectural Decision Records ADR

 Context

-what is the issue that we’re seeing that is motivating this decision or change?
+What is the issue that we are seeing that is motivating this decision or change?

 Decision

-what is the change that we’re actually proposing or doing?
+What is the change that we are actually proposing or doing?

 Consequences

-Before using ADR, I documented the decision changes as footnote in a Microsoft Word document.
+Before using ADR, I documented the decision changes as footnotes in a Microsoft Word document.
 The ADR approach is way more legible and easier to trace with the help of git repositories.

 Title